BGforgeNet/FO2tweaks/README.md

 ## Compatibility
 FO2tweaks is designed to be compatible with any other mod.
 If you find a conflict - report it.

+Special case is damage mod component.
+It's designed for vanilla game stats, so using it with mods like YAAM or F2WR will probably yield unexpected results.
+You're free to try and share your experience, however.

 ## Installation
 - Download __fo2tweaks.zip__ from the [latest release page](https://github.com/BGforgeNet/fo2tweaks/releases/latest)
 - Unzip the archive into the game directory